 Examples of Abstractions in Computer Science

-Abstraction in coding is used to simplify strings of code into different functions.
+Abstraction in coding and computer science is used to simplify strings of code into different functions.
 It hides the underlying complexity in a programming language, which makes it simpler to implement algorithms and communicate with digital tools.

 Abstraction helps students return to the larger problem that prompted this whole computational thinking adventure and identify the most important details from the earlier phases.
 Understanding abstraction enables students to make sense of problems they encounter, helping them to not be overwhelmed in the face of something complex and to persist, compute, iterate, and ideate.